Research into your immigrant ancestors should start in U.S. records. Learn which records are helpful and strategies to use them.

 Naturalization Records

 The census notes that Israel had been naturalized, too.
 TIP: If the census records indicates an individual was naturalized, search for these records.
 Unfortunately, I have not found Israel’s naturalization records, but the search continues….
-I recommend checking out the Immigration page on NARA’s website for more information.
+I recommend checking out the Immigration page on NARA’s website for more information on the citizenship process.
+You will want to note the process and requirements evolved over time.

 Ship Passenger Lists

-Since this 1900 census record states Israel Lisson came over in 1886, a search of passenger ship records should be searched.
+In the previous example, the 1900 census record stated Israel Lisson came over in 1886, a search of passenger ship records should be searched.
 In this case, Israel’s residence is listed.
 Success!

 Ship Passenger List for Israel Lisson (Source: Ancestry.com)